 The advantage of the canister with valve (screw thread): it disconnects and reconnects, even when full, and safely traps the gas.

-Some canisters are pierceable and with have unthreaded valve cartridges that are not compatible with stoves using a screw thread (valve).
+Some canisters are pierceable and with have unthreaded valve cartridges that are not compatible with stove systems using a screw thread (valve).

 In this case, an adapter is required.
 In some countries, these pierceable cartridges are difficult to find.
 To overcome this problem, some manufacturers offer compatible "Dual" stoves with threaded and threadless gas canisters.